Mel Lyman: The Lyman Family

-- The Fort Hill Community
+The Fort Hill Community

 It was his relationship with Judy Silver that brought him to Boston in 1963.
 Again, Lyman became acquainted with many artists and musicians in the vibrant Boston scene, including Timothy Leary's group of LSD enthusiasts, International Foundation for Internal Freedom (IFIF).
 Lyman was involved for a very short time and, against his wishes, so was Judy.
 Knowing LSD’s power, he felt she was not ready but stated "the bastards at IFIF gave her acid … I told her not to take it.
 I knew her head couldn't take it."

 Lyman’s fears turned out to be justified and she left college and returned to her parents in Kansas.
 According to one of the anonymous sources interviewed by David Felton for Rolling Stone, "Judy got all fucked up – this is his second old lady – I mean like she got really twisted.
 I don't know if it was the acid or the scene or whatever, but she split.
 She went back to Kansas.
 She was totally out of the picture by the summer of 1963.
 Judy is probably the most important thing in Mel's life.
 He worshipped Judy, really loved her.
 Then she split, you know?
 She couldn't help it, she was totally freaked out.
 They took her away."

 Lyman was by all accounts very charismatic and later, after Judy had left, a community tended to grow up around him.
-At some point thereafter Lyman began to view himself as destined for a role as a spiritual force and leader.
+At some point Lyman began to view himself as destined for a role as a spiritual force and leader.